xvxx/deadwiki/README.md

     git pull origin master
     git push origin master

 Like I said, super basic!
-But it works.
+But it works, and it's nice that it syncs changes you make even outside of the web UI.

 ## ~ keyboard shortcuts ~